likecoin/likecoin-contracts/README.md

-# Like Coin Token Contracts
+# LikeCoin Smart Contracts

-This is the repo of the Ethereum smart contracts related to the [Like Coin](https://like.community/).
+This is the repo of the Ethereum smart contracts related to the [LikeCoin](https://like.community/).

 The contracts are tested using the [Truffle](http://truffleframework.com/) framework.